cwagdev/RWDevCon-Countdown/0-For-Instructor/4-Challenge.markdown

 ## Challenge B: Hiding the widget

 Maybe you have a different plan when there are no Countdowns configured.
-Maybe you'd rather your user's not see your widget at all in that scenario.
+Maybe you'd rather your users not see your widget at all in that scenario.

 Good news, there is a way to hide your widget completely when it is not relevant to the user!